China's Xi wants bigger global role after Saudi-Iran deal

 China’s Xi wants bigger global role after Saudi-Iran deal

-BEJIING (AP) — President Xi Jinping called for China to play a bigger role in managing global affairs after Beijing scored a diplomatic coup by hosting talks that produced an agreement by Saudi Arabia and Iran to reopen diplomatic relations.
+BEJIING (AP) — President Xi Jinping called Monday for China to play a bigger role in managing global affairs after Beijing scored a diplomatic coup as the host of talks that produced an agreement by Saudi Arabia and Iran to reopen diplomatic relations.

-Xi spoke Monday following a legislative session that installed a government of loyalists to tighten his control over the economy and society.
+Xi gave no details of the ruling Communist Party’s plans in a speech to China’s ceremonial legislature.
+But Beijing has been increasingly assertive since he took power in 2012 and called for changes in the International Monetary Fund and other entities it says fail to reflect the desires of developing countries.

-China should “actively participate in the reform and construction of the global governance system” and promote “global security initiatives,” said Xi, the country’s most powerful leader in decades, in a speech at end of the annual meeting of China’s ceremonial legislature.
+China should “actively participate in the reform and construction of the global governance system” and promote “global security initiatives,” said Xi, the country’s most powerful leader in decades.

-That will add “positive energy to world peace and development and create a favorable international environment for our country’s development,” Xi said.
+That will add “positive energy to world peace and development,” Xi said.

-Xi gave no details of the ruling Communist Party’s ambitions, but his government has pursued increasingly assertive policies abroad since he took power in 2012.
-It has pressed for changes in the International Monetary Fund and other entities Beijing says fail to reflect the needs and desires of developing countries.
+On Friday, Xi was named to another term in the ceremonial presidency after breaking with tradition in October and awarding himself a third-five year term as general secretary of the ruling party, putting himself on track to become leader for life.

+The National People’s Congress on Sunday cemented Xi’s dominance by endorsing the appointment of his loyalists as premier and other government leaders in a once-a-decade change.
+Xi has sidelined potential rivals and loaded the top ranks of the ruling party with his supporters.

+Those include the multibillion-dollar Belt and Road Initiative to construct ports, railways and other trade-related infrastructure across an arc of countries from the South Pacific through Asia to Africa and Europe.
+China also is promoting trade and security initiatives.

-Xi’s government rattled the United States and Australia in early 2022 when it signed a security agreement with the Solomon Islands that would allow Chinese navy ships and security forces to be stationed in the South Pacific island nation.
+Xi’s government rattled the United States and Australia in early 2022 when it signed an agreement with the Solomon Islands that would allow Chinese navy ships and security forces to be stationed in the South Pacific nation.

 The foreign minister, Qin Gang, warned Washington last week of possible “conflict and confrontation” if the United States doesn’t change course in relations that have been strained by conflicts over Taiwan, human rights, Hong Kong, security and technology.

-Xi’s speech Monday called for faster technology development and more self-reliance in a speech loaded with nationalistic terms.
-He referred eight times to “national rejuvenation,” or restoring China to its rightful historic role as an economic, cultural and political leader.
+Xi called Monday for faster technology development and more self-reliance in a speech loaded with nationalistic terms.
+He referred eight times to “national rejuvenation,” or restoring China to its rightful place as an economic, cultural and political leader.

-On Friday, Xi was named to another term in the ceremonial Chinese presidency after breaking with tradition in October and awarding himself a third-five year term as general secretary of the ruling party, putting himself on track to become leader for life.
-The National People’s Congress session cemented Xi’s dominance by endorsing the appointment of his loyalists as premier and other government leaders in a once-a-decade change.
-Xi has sidelined potential rivals and loaded the top ranks of the ruling party with his supporters.

-Xi said that before the ruling Communist Party took power in 1949, China was “reduced to semi-colonial, semi-feudal country, subject to bullying by foreign countries.”
+He said that before the ruling party took power in 1949, China was “reduced to a semi-colonial, semi-feudal country, subject to bullying by foreign countries.”

 “We have finally washed away the national humiliation, and Chinese people are the master of their own destiny,” Xi said.
 “The Chinese nation has stood up, become rich and is becoming strong.”